apolo-actions/postgres/README.md

 # Known issues
 ### `chmod: changing permissions of '...': Operation not permitted`
 This might happen if the platform `storage:` backend does not support such an operation (happened with Azure Files and CIFS).
-A work-around for this is to use a platform `disk:` to host the SQLite data.
+A work-around for this is to use a platform `disk:` to host the Postgres data.